-Ships, Shafts & UBoats with Lara Band, Discovery Programme Officer from CITiZAN – 17 September 12-12.30pm, Brighton MuseumLab
+Ships, Shafts & UBoats with Lara Band, Discovery Programme Officer from CITiZAN on 17 September 12-12.30pm, with Brighton MuseumLab

 CITiZAN, the Coastal and Intertidal Zone Archaeological Network, focuses on archaeology at risk from the effects of climate change: we train volunteers to record and monitor sites and work to raise awareness of coastal change and coastal archaeology as a whole.